bitfalls/bitfalls_content/authors/Periza/00-razbijanje-zabluda-o-kriptovalutama/en_US/final.md

 It took ten months to build trust in the network, and then another eighteen months for bitcoin to reach parity with the US dollar.
 It is very important to understand these historical facts, especially when we rely on the theory that speculates about pre-history of money, as Mises' regression theorem does.
 Bitcoin was not always a money with value.
 It was once a pure accounting unit attached to a ledger.
 This ledger obtained what Mises called "use value".
 All conditions of the theorem are thereby satisfied.

+When somebody says to you that bitcoin is a *pig in a poke*, it does not matter if he is a layman who "studied" bitcoin for whole 3 minutes in some newspapers or if he is a trained economist, you need to bring up two central points:

+* Bitcoin is not a stand-alone currency but a unit of accounting attached to a payment network.
+* that network, and therefore bitcoin only obtained its market value through real-time testing in a market environment.